 - As an F-1, J-1 Student, or J-1 Scholar, you may need to file forms each year with the IRS, even if you earned no income.
 Your specific requirements may depend on many factors including, but not limited to, your visa status, the purpose of your visit, the number of days you were in the United States, the amount of income you earned, and if there is a tax treaty between your country and the U.S.

 - While employers do deduct money from your paycheck throughout the year and send it to the IRS, it may not equal the exact amount owed at the end of the year.
 If too much was deducted, you may be eligible for a refund.
 If not enough was deducted, you may owe more to the government.

 - It is your responsibility to understand and meet your tax obligations.

 Frequently Asked Questions

 What is Taxable Income?
 Some kinds of income are taxed while others are not.
 Generally, income from foreign sources is not taxed.
-Salary from a job is taxed but is not the only kind of earning that is taxed; other types of income are taxable.
+Salary from a job in the U.S. is taxed.
+Other types of income are taxable.
 Some examples of income include: